ThexXTURBOXx/bronze/Mod Description.md

 <!-- FUTURE PLANS SECTION -->

 ![Bronze Mod Future](https://github.com/Khazoda/bronze/blob/Web-Assets/description_common/bronze_future.png?raw=true)
+The bronze mod has three main goals it aims to achieve:

+- Give copper a whole new avenue of utility outside of redstone and building
+- Flesh out midgame progression for survival Minecraft
+- Add simple but useful features that enhance vanilla-centered gameplay

-The bronze mod's ethos is about giving copper a whole new avenue of utility outside of redstone and building, as well as fleshing out midgame progression for survival Minecraft.
-With this in mind, there are a few new features I'd like to implement in the Bronze mod going forward:
+#### With this in mind, there are a few new features I'd like to implement in the Bronze mod going forward:

-LIST OF THINGS I WANT TO ADD
+First order of business is integration with [Basic Weapons](https://modrinth.com/mod/basic-weapons)

+`Bronze` already includes a few non-combat blocks and items, such as the `Bronze Door`, `Bronze Trapdoor` and `Sickle`, but I believe there's room for more.<br/>
+Iron ingots have many different roles in vanilla Minecraft.
+They can be used for armor, weapons, tools, pistons, chains, pressure plates and about 35 other recipes.<br/>
+While I don't want bronze to be as useful as iron, as I believe it would take away from iron's mid-game dominance as a useful material too much, I do want to add some unique features that round the material out.

+To simplify this thought process:

+- ❌ This mod **will not** hijack all of iron's recipes with its own versions, e.g. Bronze Bucket, Bronze Shears etc.
+- ✅ This mod **will** come up with simple new utilities/blocks for bronze that don't feel out of place in the base game e.g. Sickle

+Also, much like the Basic Weapons mod, I intend to update this mod with each new major version of Minecraft going forward.
+If you've read this far, thank you!
+I hope you enjoy using this mod, and if you have any queries/issues contact me via the mod's GitHub issues, or in the CurseForge comments 🙂.

-## List of absolutely everything this mod adds for those that _love_ reading
+## Lastly, here's a list of absolutely everything this mod currently adds for those that _love_ reading

 ### New Blocks